 Ensure that all Returned Thousands-Blocks are within CO Codes that have been identified as LNP capable in the iconectiv BIRRDS and the NPAC and that the associated (donor) Switching Entities/POIs are LNP-capable and ready to process terminating traffic.

-When the CO Code is already a Pooled Central Office (CO) Code (NPA-NXX), Carriers shall create a ‘D’ view on the NXD screen for the each of the Thousands-Blocks in BIRRDS prior to submitting the Thousands-Block Part 1A Return to the PA.
+When the CO Code is already a Pooled Central Office (CO) Code (NPA-NXX), Carriers shall create a ‘D’ view on the NXD block screen for the each of the Thousands-Blocks in BIRRDS prior to submitting the Thousands-Block Part 1A Return to the PA.
 (Note: This will impact all AOCs).

 Converting an assigned CO Code from non-pooled to pooled as part of the process for Returning one or more Thousands-Blocks: At the time the PA approves a Thousands-Block Return application, the PA shall update the Block Control Record (BCR) record in BIRRDS with the Effective Date indicated on the Part 3A Pooling Administrator’s Response/Confirmation.
 The Carrier shall build the records for any Thousands-Blocks being retained on the NXD screen for after the PA has processed the Return request.
 (Note: By default, the Carrier does not need to update the NPAC for the retained Thousands-Block(s).